Shahpur Jat has a high number of independent and stylish boutiques, and we just went on a look-see to pick our favourites.

 Olivia Dar Accessories

 You can find structured separates and chic work-wear that’ll translate seamlessly to evening wear and Indian ensembles.
-Bhaavya Bhatnagar’s strong suit is her jackets, and she takes inspiration from the 18th century aesthetic—meaning that the silhouettes are slightly exaggerated and edgy.
-This is statement wear all the way, ladies.
+Bhaavya Bhatnagar’s strong suit is her dresses and concept sarees, and she takes inspiration cultural and artistic diversity from around the world—meaning that the silhouettes are edgy and modern.
+This is statement-wear all the way, ladies.

 Second Floor Studio